One-Prompt Strikes Back: Sparse Mixture of Experts for Prompt-based Continual Learning: Methodology

-\textbf{Sample Complexity of Estimating Prompt Experts.} Although the prompt-attention score aggregation is designed to activate only a subset of relevant prompt experts, we show in Appendix~\ref{appendix:theory} that the SMoPE model in Equation~\eqref{eq:average_moe_model} maintains the same sample complexity for estimating prompt experts as the standard MoE in Equation~\eqref{eq:prefix_MoE}.
+where $\tilde{E} = \frac{1}{N}\sum_{i = 1}^{N} E_i$ is the mean extraction matrix and $\tilde{\xbm} = \frac{1}{N}\sum_{i=1}^N \xbm_i$ denotes the average token representation. \emph{Importantly, this formulation eliminates the need to compute all individual scores $s_{i, N + j'}$; computing the single vector $\tilde{\xbm}$ suffices to obtain the proxy scores $\tilde{s}_{j'}$.} These proxy scores are then used to determine expert selection and output composition: \textbf{Sample Complexity of Estimating Prompt Experts.} Although the prompt-attention score aggregation is designed to activate only a subset of relevant prompt experts, we show in Appendix~\ref{appendix:theory} that the SMoPE model in Equation~\eqref{eq:average_moe_model} maintains the same sample complexity for estimating prompt experts as the standard MoE in Equation~\eqref{eq:prefix_MoE}.
 Specifically, estimating the prompt experts $f_{N+j'}(\Xbm)$ in each MoE variant with an estimation error of $\tau > 0$ requires at most a polynomial number of data points of the order $\mathcal{O}(\tau^{-4})$.
 Therefore, SMoPE is as sample-efficient as the standard MoE for prefix tuning.

 \textbf{Sparse Prompt Expert Selection.} Each prompt expert $f_{N + j'}$ is now associated with a single unified score $\tilde{s}_{j'}$, enabling the efficient selection of the top-$K$ most relevant experts using Equation~\eqref{eq:smoe_expert_selection}.
 This yields the active expert set $K_\Xbm$, and Equation~\eqref{eq:average_moe_model} becomes: